filecoin-saturn/L1-node/integration/onion/README.md

 To make sure you're running the latest nginx config and shim, make sure you merge main into this branch whenever there are updates.
 For this to work properly make sure you're booting the docker compose setup with `--build`.

-As for making sure lassie is up to date, update the `LASSIE_VERSION` env var on the `docker-compose.yml` file.
+As for making sure lassie is up to date, update the `LASSIE_VERSION` env vars on the `docker-compose.yml` file.